Patient Data Extraction

 The patient survey report for 2013/14 has now been finalised.
 Click on this link to read the report.

 We are still looking for more patients to join the Patient Participation Group.
 For further information, please see here.

 Welcome to the website of The Evergreen Oak and

 The Creekmoor Surgeries

-We pride ourselves on providing an excellent level of up-to-date health care to our patients.
+We pride ourselves on providing high quality care to our patients.

 We endeavour to deliver this in an accessible, friendly, caring and efficient manner.

 There has been an established practice on the main site in Parkstone for more than 90 years.

 Up until 1992 the practice had only ever had female partners.